ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 ### The urgency

 But UltimApe's memex isn't just on Twitter.
 It's distributed across Twitter, Bluesky, Mastodon, Are.na, Medium, and his digital garden at wovensoup.com.
 A tweet links to an Are.na block that links to a garden page that references a Medium post.
 That's one thought spread across four systems, and the connections between them are where the meaning lives.
-Murmur starts with the biggest and most urgent piece (Twitter→Bluesky), but the longer-term vision is a tool that can see and preserve the whole shape: a multi-platform archival system that captures content, media, and cross-references across all the places a distributed thinker actually works.
+Hivesong starts with the biggest and most urgent piece (Twitter→Bluesky), but the longer-term vision is a tool that can see and preserve the whole shape: a multi-platform archival system that captures content, media, and cross-references across all the places a distributed thinker actually works.

 Even Community Archive, as valuable as it is, doesn't preserve images.
 If an account is deleted, the images and visual context are gone forever.
 The text survives but the evidence doesn't.
 A proper archival layer needs to capture everything (media, linked pages, embedded content), not just the text of the posts.